 A study of the earth's atmosphere and forces that influence weather phenomena including environmental trends.
 Three lectures, one laboratory period per week.
 Lab fee \$48.
-Prerequisites: MAT 1143 or satisfactory scores on the math portion of the enhanced ACT examination.
+Prerequisites: MAT 1243 or satisfactory scores on the math portion of the enhanced ACT examination or the Quantitative Reasoning section of the CLT.